A Beginner’s Guide to Asset Allocation

 Asset allocation is allocating your money into various different asset classes (e.g., stocks, bonds, and cash investments) to balance short term volatility with long term stability.

-While part of it is about minimizing risk and maximizing returns, asset allocation goes deeper than that.
+While part of it is about minimizing risk and maximizing potential returns, asset allocation goes deeper than that.
 There will always be risk associated with investing, and the goal will usually be to maximize returns.

 Asset allocation is about deciding the exact amount of capital to invest into each asset class so that you experience the most balanced, stable portfolio possible.